 Employees in hybrid teams were significantly less likely to leave their jobs, making it a powerful retention tool. - Maintained productivity levels

-Despite fewer days in the office, performance grades were unchanged, showing that a hybrid workplace does not negatively impact output. - Increased job satisfaction
+Despite fewer days in the office, performance grades were unchanged, showing that a hybrid approach does not negatively impact output. - Increased job satisfaction

 Employees reported higher levels of satisfaction due to increased flexibility and autonomy.